-ExpanDrive is a powerful client that lets you connect 2 or even multiple Google Drive accounts at the same time on Mac and Windows and Linux.
-Google’s Backup and Sync client and File Stream client are only able to connect to a single GSuite account.
+ExpanDrive is a powerful client that lets you connect 2 or even multiple Google Drive accounts at the same time on macOS and Windows and Linux.
+Google’s Backup and Sync client and File Stream client are only able to connect to a single Google WorkSpace account.

 Connect Two Google Drive Accounts at once

 Many users have a Google Workspace account for work or school as well as a personal one.
 With multiple accounts your only option to move data in and out of both of those is using the browser.
 This might be fine for occasional use, but any serious user relies on native access to their files.
 Also, using a sync-style client has the additional issue of eating up valuable hard drive space storing files you might not need, or need infrequently.

 Map a specific Team Drive

 In addition to connecting multiple drives, ExpanDrive lets you connect to specific team drives alongside your primary account.
 This is handy for users who only do work inside a certain team drive and don’t need visibility into the rest of the organization’s data hierarchy.